Local Development Setup

 # Verify environment variables are loaded

-docker-compose exec api env | grep DATABASE_URL
+docker compose exec api env | grep DATABASE_URL

 # Check docker-compose.yml syntax